 We have in-licensed from Agenus a number of U.S. patents and patent applications that claim cell-based immunotherapies.
-We have filed provisional patent applications or Patent Cooperation Treaty, or PCT, applications intended to specifically protect our cell-based immunotherapies and uses with respect to treatment of particular diseases and conditions, but we do not currently own any U.S. patents.
+We have filed provisional patent applications or Patent Cooperation Treaty (PCT) applications intended to specifically protect our cell-based immunotherapies and uses with respect to treatment of particular diseases and conditions, but we do not currently own any U.S. patents.
 U.S. provisional patent applications do not themselves mature into granted patent rights, but a non-provisional U.S. and other applications that can result in granted patent rights may claim the benefit of a provisional application if filed within 12 months of the filing date of the provisional application.
-In any particular case, the failure to file a non-provisional patent application claiming the benefit of the provisional application within the 12-month period could cause us to lose the ability to obtain patent protection for the inventions disclosed in the provisional application.
+In any particular case, the failure to file a non-provisional patent application claiming the benefit of the provisional application.
 We cannot be certain that any patent applications that we file will issue as patents, and if they do, that such patents will protect our cell-based immunotherapies or our product candidates, or that such patents will not be challenged, narrowed, circumvented, invalidated or held unenforceable.
 Any failure to obtain or maintain patent protection with respect to our cell-based immunotherapies and product candidates could have a material adverse effect on our business, financial condition, results of operations and growth prospects.